Creating Bre-B Keys

 Overview

-Bre-B is Colombia’s immediate payment system (Sistema de Pagos Inmediatos - SPI), enabling real-time transfers between individuals, businesses, and financial entities.
-At the heart of this system lies Key Management, it revolves on the unique identifier to simplify payments.
+Bre-B is Colombia’s immediate payment system (Sistema de Pagos Inmediatos - SPI), enabling real-time transfers between individuals, businesses, government departments and financial entities.
+At the heart of this system lies Key Management, it revolves on the unique identifier, to simplify the payment flow.

 Core Concepts

-In Bre-B, a Key (or “alias”) serves as a simplified, human-readable identifier for a user’s bank account.
-Instead of sharing long account numbers, users register a key that can be used to send or receive payments instantly.
+In Bre-B, a Key (or “alias”) serves as a simplified, human-readable identifier for a bank Account.
+Instead of sharing long account numbers, users register a key that can be used receive payments instantly (you don't need a key to send a payment).

 Each key is mapped to a specific account and must be globally unique within the Bre-B ecosystem.

-The relationship type between an account and key is 1:M, which means an account may have one or more keys associated.
+The relationship type between an Account and Key is 1:M, which means an Account may have one or more Keys associated - irrespective of the different types of Keys that can be used.

 Business Value